 3. Check out thrift stores for used books

-I just discovered this one a few months ago on a suggestion from a friend that they have tons of books for about a dollar.
+I just discovered this one a few months ago on a suggestion from a friend – thrift stores have tons of books for about a dollar.
 I was pleasantly surprised!
 I walked out with three famous business and finance books, a dictionary, and a thesaurus (all hardbound) for $5.
 I added up the retail price for kicks and the 5 books went for $142 new.
-Beware, you may have to wade through many romance novels to find the gems!
+Beware, you may have to wade through many romance novels to find the gems! 🙂

 4. Trade your books with others

 PaperBackSwap.com has a cool service that allows you to trade your books, CDs, and DVDs with others online.
-The service is free, the only expense is the shipping cost of your item.
+The service is free and the only expense is the shipping cost of your item.

 If you are into NEW books, signing up for Border’s email list may be a good way to go.
 On about a weekly basis I get a coupon from them, sometimes as much as 40% off.